v0iden/omnibang/README.md

 2014

 ##licence
-This software is distrubuted under GPLv2 licence.
+This software is distrubuted under the (GPLv2 licence)[license.md].